AlexandrGraschenkov/LiquidTransition/README.md

 LiquidTransition controls animation percent completion.
 So if you define animation in one direction, it can run animation backward.
 In backward animation run from 1 to 0.
 So if you works with `NSNavigationController` with `navigationBar`, you can see that `navigationBar` animates backward (see example with photos).
 In this case better to define animation in both directions.

-LiquidTransition inspired by [Hero](https://github.com/HeroTransitions/Hero).
+LiquidTransition 'inspired' by [Hero](https://github.com/HeroTransitions/Hero).
 We have complex UI with custom animation.
-Several weaks we try to implement performance animation in Hero.
-When nothing works we check manual implementation of transition.
+Several weaks we try to implement performance animation in `Hero`.
+When nothing works with `Hero`, we check manual implementation of transition.
 It works much faster.
 Cause `Hero` do a lot of snapshots, performs transition becomes laggy.
 In real project `Hero` showed not enought performance and require a lot of code to say what you really want.
-So ere manual transition looks more suitable. `Hero` was removed from project and we move transitions to manual control.
+So in real app manual transition looks more suitable. `Hero` was removed from project and we move to transitions with manual control.
 Some pieces of new library start appear in our project.
-Now some ideas and code was moved to this library and refactored for common usage.
+Now some ideas and code was moved and refactored for common usage in one library.

 If you look for something similar, take a look on [Transition](https://github.com/Touchwonders/Transition).
 I found this project after finish `LiquidTransition` and it have good ideas behind.
 It less convenient, but still good lib.